TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-restricted-capacity-rca.md

 You may run into capacity constraints when performing the following operations:

-1. Provision/Create new Cosmos DB Account
+1. Provision/Create a new Cosmos DB Account
 2. Adding a region to an existing Cosmos DB Account
 3. Provision a new Azure Cosmos DB Free Tier account